math-ysics/math-ysics.github.io/_pages/stochastic.md

 **Entry #7.
 Why I occasionally use British English variations.**

 I naturally gravitate towards certain spellings over others—statistically, these tend to be words I first came across aurally rather than visually.
-Particularly, “defence" immediately comes to mind.
+Particularly, “defence" and "sizeable" immediately come to mind.
 Beyond spelling, I strongly prefer the variation “‘[word]’,” over “‘[word,]’”; the placement of the comma within the quotation marks, when not present in the original text, feels logically unjustifiable.

 **Entry #6.
 How to get things done.**